Graduated Dosing Procedure

 - Is CBD safe at high dosages?
 What are the side effects?
 There are multiple studies demonstrating the effectiveness of CBD in treating various conditions.
 Most of these studies conclude that CBD (cannabidiol) is safe and virtually free of side effects.
 A review on the Safety and side effects of cannabidiol by the NCBI for example suggests that controlled CBD (cannabidiol) administration is safe and non-toxic in humans and animals.

 - What about Competition Rules and Regulations?
 Global competition rules regarding horses are very strict on the matter of treating your animal before a competitive event.
 FEI and the United States Equestrian Federation (USEF) warn that the use of products causing a calming or stimulating effect in the performance of the horse is prohibited.
-Currently, broad-spectrum CBD is not included in this list.
+As of April of 2019, broad-spectrum CBD was included in this list.
 To be safe, we recommend not dosing your horse 72 hours prior to any competitive event and always refer to your industry’s governing board regarding prohibited substances.

 It is important to note: CBD products are not approved by the FDA for the diagnosis, cure, treatment or prevention of any disease.
 When seeking to add any new supplement to your animal’s diet you should seek the advice of a veterinarian.